jlawcordova/jlawcordova.github.io/_posts/2020-11-28-creating-unit-test-coverage-reports-for-aspnet-core-3.1-projects-with-coverlet-and-reportgenerator.md

 description: Using Coverlet to generate ASP.NET Core project coverage.
 ---

 Unit testing is an essential part of software development to ensure code quality and refactorability.
-In Agile projects, code can change rapidly, and thus it is often necessary to keep the unit tests and it's coverage in check.
+In Agile projects, code can change rapidly, and thus it is often necessary to keep the unit tests and its coverage in check.
 It would be a good idea for reports to be generated to easily monitor the status of unit tests.

 ## The HomeBrew Project
 We are going to work with a simple project to demonstrate unit test reporting.